A Comprehensive Guide to Puppy Proofing Your Home – A View Through Your Dog’s Eyes

 Outdoor Dog Elimination Area

 Having an outdoor area for your pup to use as their bathroom is a great way to keep your yard clean and avoid having your pup do their business in other parts of the yard.
-It’s essential to make sure that the space you allocate is big enough so that they can be comfortable and far enough away from other parts of the yard.
+It’s essential to make sure that the space you allocate is ample enough so that they can be comfortable and far enough away from other parts of the yard.
 Doing this will ensure that you can enjoy a clean and safe backyard.

 Ticks & Dog Grooming

 Ticks can be a nuisance for pet owners and their furry companions, but there are ways to reduce the risk of tick infestation.
-Regular lawn maintenance, such as keeping the grass short, is one of the most effective methods for preventing ticks from taking up residence in your yard.
+Regular lawn maintenance, such as keeping the grass short, is one of the most effective methods for preventing ticks from residing in your yard.
 Additionally, well-groomed pups are less likely to pick up ticks on their fur during outdoor excursions.
 Following these simple steps can help keep your beloved pets safe and tick-free.

 Protect Dogs from Fertilizers & Pesticides